vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices.rst

 Therefore, collectors must make every effort to collect money and collect it faster.

-Odoo will help you define your follow-up strategy.
+Leansoft will help you define your follow-up strategy.
 To remind customers to pay their outstanding invoices, you can define different actions depending on how severely overdue the customer is.
 These actions are bundled into follow-up levels that are triggered when the due date of an